AndrewE23/SQL_Project/cleaning_data.md

 >#4: In the *all_sessions* table, country is sometimes labelled "(not set)", and city is sometimes either "(not set)" or "not available in demo dataset".
 Any "(not set)" values can easily be replaced with NULL, while the other city string may have to be changed to "N/A" for ease of reading.

->#5: Formatting of product name entries in the *products* *sales_reports* frequently has extraneous spaces, and for ease of access all product names can also be reduced to lower case.
+>#5: Product name entries in the *products*, *sales_reports*, and *all_sessions* tables sometimes have extraneous spaces, and for ease of access all product names can also be reduced to lower case.

 <hr>